oracle-livelabs/multicloud/wls-for-oke-wko/deploy-ingress/deploy-ingress.md

 * Update the Ingress Routes.

-## Task 1: Installtion of Ingress Controller to the Oracle Kubernetes Cluster
+## Task 1: Installtion of Ingress Controller to the WebLogic for OKE Stack [WLS for OKE]

 In this task, we install the *Ingress Controller*.